Croce Provenzale 2402 m

 Starting point: road to Maurin Valley after the second hairpin (parking in a pull-out on the right)

 SPIGOLO DI GAIA REPORT Approach: same approach as for Normal Route, but continue skirting the East face and looking for the route's starting slabs (name marked).
 L1 – Climb a slab.
 V, 30 mt.
 2 fix.
 L2 – Climb another slab with a crack on the right, friends useful.
 V, 40 mt.
 L3 – A superb pitch along a steep slab with sharp holds.
 VI, 40 mt.
 L4 – Make a light descent to catch a fine slab with a smooth move in the beginning, leading to a stance below a roof.
 VI -, 60 mt.
 L5 – From the stance reach a corner; climb the corner, then traverse left rising below the roof; climb the roof in its left end along a little overhang.
 VI-, 20 mt.
 L6 – L7 Two easy pitches 80 meters long along some slabs and vegetated slopes are leading to Normal Route middle easy section.

 Descent: abseiling the route.
 Another option is scrambling down along South Ridge Normal Route or reaching the summit – long but satisfactory – then scramble down along South Ridge.

 Croce Provenzale was probably climbed by hunters and dalesmen at the beginning of XIX century.
-The strange name is due at an ancient legend regarding Chiappera parish priest, who during a battle in 1848 vowed to climb the mountains if he had saved himself.
+The strange name is due to an ancient legend regarding Chiappera parish priest, who during a battle in the year 1848 vowed to climb the mountain if he had saved himself.

 "Monte Viso - Alpi Cozie Meridionali" by Michelangelo Romano - Guide dei Monti d'Italia CAI-TCI